Dave-team/Knowledge-base/Priorities.md

 ## Mindfullness
 - Be more present.
 Observe with full attention your experience and immediate surroundings.
 Accepting our experiences and thoughts without making judgments about them.
 - Understand that the thinking mind is looking at thoughts and wants to solve them and not let them go.
 Instead, realize that thoughts are just thoughts, not facts and they often don't need to be solved, especially not in your head.
+They come and they go.
 - Instead, bring full awareness to the present moment:
  - Be mindful about what you're doing.
 Show interest in care whilst eating, drinking, walking, brushing teeth etc.
  - Regularly taking a pause from what we're doing and tune into our breathing, our senses, our moods how our bodies feel.
+Ask yourself if you're mindful in that moment.
+If not, take a break.
  - Relax, look around you and just sit.
 Be amazed at how beautiful things are.
 How far we’ve come in our lives and in the universe and be grateful.
 - When thoughts arise, just notice them but don't focus on them - I am not my thoughts.
 Refocus to your senses and your body.
 Go in debugging mode.
 Ask yourself: “Would I rather be having this thought right now, or would I rather have my peace?”
 - When anxious, understand what you are anxious about and put those fears on paper (CBT) using a Thought Record.
 Then realize it's okay and doesn't need to be solved now.
 Then go on do your thing.
+- Think about relaxing all the time.

 ## Prepare for challenges
 Imagine stressful situations in great detail.
 What is happening?
 What do you see and hear?
 What makes me feel stressed?
 As you visualize the physical reactions/moods etc. How do you feel?
 What are you thinking?
 What are you doing?
 Do you have body sensations?
 Now imagine putting your techniques into effect.